atomicretro70/RetroNotes/README.md

 # RetroNotes
-Notes on some of my favorite study topics.
+Notes from some of my favorite study topics.
 All notes are in plain text and ought to be viewed with a mono-spaced font.

 The following are a list of Retro Notes currently in development.